-With this painting in mind, in the last quarter of 2018, I hoisted a pristine white, medium/large canvas onto the easel and set about bringing to life an image that has been nudging me for more than three years.
-Almost invariably, viewers of my art ask how long it took me to create particular paintings?
+In the last quarter of 2018, I hoisted a pristine white, medium/large canvas onto the easel and set about bringing to life an image that had been nudging me for more than three years.
+Viewers of my art frequently ask how long it took me to create particular paintings?
 In this case, the process actually began with a wild ride on a hot summer morning, more than three years earlier.

 “Valentine” was part of a herd of longhorn cattle that I was invited to visit in early August 2015.
 Grazing on a parcel of pastureland, somewhere around 24,000 acres in size, with only the perimeters fenced, I was told that the cows might be just about anywhere.
 However, the ranchers had a good idea of where to look first.
 Besides, it was only mid morning, and we had all day.

-With that, they piled their dogs and me into the cab of a flatbed diesel ranch truck, and down the dusty lane we roared, twin smoke stacks spuming.
+They piled their dogs and me into the cab of a flatbed diesel ranch truck, and down the dusty lane we roared, twin smoke stacks spuming.
 Through arroyos I feared would turn us on our top; but no, up the other side we stormed, rooster tails of dirt spewing behind us.
-Caught between terror and fascination, I was watching our back trail from the extended sideview mirror, and shaking my head at the craziness of the adventure.
+Caught between terror and fascination, I was watching our back trail from the extended side view mirror, and shaking my head at the craziness of the adventure.
 Every so often, one of the blue heelers, that were crammed into the open window alongside me, gave my face a hearty lick from jaw to cheek bone.
-Then the truck would launch itself, grill-first into another arroyo, the dirt would billow up all around us as we churned our way across and I could feel rivulets of saliva mud forming on my skin.
+Then the truck would launch itself, grill-first into another arroyo, the dirt would billow up all around us as we churned our way across, and I could feel rivulets of dog-spit-and-mud forming on my skin.
 So much for being a glamorous cowgirl photographer.

 The first bunch of cattle we came across was right where my hosts had predicted they’d be; hock-deep in gritty mud beside an earthen watering tank.
 One that existed only when monsoon rains were frequent and plentiful enough to keep the natural depression filled with life-saving moisture.
 Stopping the truck with a lurch that sent furry bodies smacking against me, the rancher jumped out and ran around to the flatbed, grabbed a gunnysack filled with “cake” and began tossing it on the ground.
 The herd ambled over to us fairly quickly.
 I stepped back with my camera clicking, careful of the horns, capturing multiple images of those gorgeous bovines.
-They were busy going after the cake and paid me no mind.
+Busy going with the cake, they paid me no mind.

 The small study found a home with a collector in Texas not long after I painted it.
 Now, in answer to the question about how long it took for me to create the oil painting of the same subject: I finally signed the canvas at the end of January 2019, after logging well over 200 hours studio time.